Are FETAC and QQI the same?

 Briefly, the answer is Yes.
-Definitely, the QQI offers a variety of courses that you can practise and make your career in.
+The QQI offers a variety of courses that you can practice and make your career in.
 Moreover, the certification and awards given by QQI are having value across the globe.
 Also, it offers part-time, online courses that one can easily register in.
-Also, there are assessments at the end of courses involving the project, learner records and skill demonstration.
+Also, there are assessments at the end of courses involving the project, learner records, and skill demonstration.
 Thus, these courses aim at the holistic development of budding learners.

 In the nutshell, QQI courses can give a direction to your mind and life.
-The number of courses and the strategic assessment model cannot be compromised with.
-Also, the awards offered to help you seek the admissions and eligibility for higher education.
+The number of courses and the strategic assessment model cannot be compromised.
+Also, the awards offered to help you seek admissions and eligibility for higher education.

 Now, if you have enrolled in any of the QQI courses and are having a confused state of mind, on how to do projects and assignments, then we are here to help you.
 You can contact our expert writers who provide you with the best of the solutions and that too free of plagiarism.